DavidUnzue/html-diff-tool/README.md

 HtmlDiff is a PHP Class for showing the differences between two pieces of HTML.
 HtmlDiff converts each piece of HTML code into Markdown, creates a diff-file of the two Markdown files, and transforms it back to a single HTML output.
 As a result, you get a styled html diff, showing the differences between the original files in a visual way.

 # Why convert to Markdown?
-The idea behind HtmlDiff was that Markdown syntax is easier to diff then HTML, because Markdown is just plaintext and much simpler.
-Thus, although HtmlDiff has the ability to proccess extra markdown, it is not suposed to be used with complex HTML.
+The idea behind HtmlDiff was that Markdown syntax is easier to diff then HTML, because Markdown is just plain text and much simpler.
+Thus, although HtmlDiff has the ability to process extra markdown, it is not supposed to be used with complex HTML.

 # Requirements/Dependecies
 * https://github.com/Elephant418/Markdownify